astropy/astropy/docs/table/table_and_dataframes.rst

 We recognize that Pandas is a popular library and that there are many users who are familiar with it.
 For this reason, we have made it easy to convert between `astropy.table` and `~pandas.DataFrame`, as documented in :ref:`pandas`.
-This allows users to take advantage of the features of both packages as needed.
+This allows users to take advantage of the features of both packages as needed, within the limitations stated above.

 We are also committed to supporting interoperability with a more generalized concept of the DataFrame, with packages like `polars <https://pola.rs/>`_ gaining popularity.